 What is Performance Appraisal?

-The process of appraising an employee's performance is pivotal to the organization's ability to enhance productivity and improve the methods to achieve better outcomes.
-These are often annual reviews where an employee's contribution is compared to a structured set of desired outcomes or objectives.
+Appraising an employee's performance is pivotal to the organization's ability to enhance productivity and improve the methods to achieve better outcomes.
+These are often annual reviews where an employee's contribution is compared to a structured set of desired results or objectives.